spar65/LoanOfficerAI-MCP-POC/README-14b-APPENDIX-SETUP-WINDOWS.md

 This guide provides step-by-step instructions for setting up the LoanOfficerAI MCP system on Windows with SQL Server LocalDB or Express.
 Updated for full database integration and production-ready configuration.

+> **NOTE:** This appendix reflects a mandatory SQL Server setup—no JSON fallback files are used.

 ## Prerequisites

 - Windows 10/11 or Windows Server 2019+